 501(c)(3) refers specifically to public charities, private foundations, or private operating foundations.
 Donations to most 501(c)(3) organizations are deductible for federal tax purposes.
 Many states allow 501(c)(3) to be exempt from sales tax on purchases and exempt from property taxes.

 501(c)(19) veterans’ organizations also have the benefit of allowing their donors to deduct their charitable contributions on their federal income tax returns.
-However, at least 75% of the organization’s membership has to be made up of war veterans.
-The IRS defines “war veterans” as “persons, whether or not present members of the United States Armed Forces, who have served in the United States Armed Forces during a period of war.”
+However, at least 75% of the organization’s membership has to be made up of veterans.

 The biggest difference, then, is the specific group the organization serves.
 While 501(c)(3) organizations might serve some veterans, their main goal usually isn’t to serve only veterans.
 That’s where 501(c)(19) organizations come in!